scheng20/sharing-schedule-generator/README.md

 ## :wave: More Questions?
 If you have any further questions or found any bugs to report, please feel free to contact me [here!](http://scheng.ca/#contact)

-## ::information_source: External Libraries
+## :information_source: External Libraries
-JCalendar by Kai Tödter
+* JCalendar by Kai Tödter